loudenvier/ObjectLiquefier/README.md

 var liquefied = Liquefier.LiquefyObject(Felipe);

 ```

 This will _liquefy_ the instance of the `Person` class above using a suitable liquid template (or raise a `LiquidTemplateNotFoundException` if none is available).
-It will cache the compiled template, so subsequent calls with instances of the same class will
+It will cache the compiled template, so subsequent calls with instances of the same class will get an already compiled liquid template from the cache.

 Liquid templates should be put inside a subfolder, under the current dir, named `liquefier` (can be configured).
 Considering the template bellow in the file  `.\liquefier\person.liquid`: